jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ## Legend of Zelda, Water Temple on Steroids
 - With the Toad vanquished the party veers off in two directions under the water in the cavern.
 - The group led by Pan goes left past the fork in the cavern and encounters a chest.
-It is adorned with numbered dials and a slot for gold pieces to be placed into.
+It is adorned with numbered dials and a slot for gold pieces to be placed into it.

 ### Playing the Slots
 - Pan and the rest of the compadres start pumping gold into the chest.
-- After the first coin, the dials change to 3 - 3 - 4.
-Trying again, 1 - 1 - 2, no dice.
+- After the first coin, the dials change to `3 - 3 - 4`.
+Trying again, `1 - 1 - 2`, no dice.
 After burning through another 4 gold pieces a lucky number 7 dice roll occurs and boom the chest opens!
-- What's in the box?
+- **What's in the box?!**
   - Large stock of coins (64 in total)
   - Split the pot amongst them as the children and the rest of the party are alone away from the fortune.
-  - A coin that looks like a ordinary copper piece but has 2 heads on both sides is found rummaging through the chest which Pan nabs.
+  - A coin that looks like a ordinary **copper piece but has 2 heads on both sides** is found rummaging through the chest which Pan nabs.
   - As Pan holds it she realizes there is something special about it.
 One check later it is found out that it makes you lucky, and we out here trying to get lucky.
     - Message from the DM: _"Note that the lucky coin Pan got is a magical item that doesn't require attunement so it doesn't necessarily have to be Pan who uses it. she could through it to Skogur for example before he makes a daring leap across a ravine to give him advantage on his Acrobatics check.
 But it's once use per day no matter who uses it"_

 ### Two Monks, a Dragon and some Kids Walk into a Swim Up Bar
 - Freya, Rez, Skógur and the chitlens venture to the right as they try to figure things out unbeknownst that Pan and friends found anything on the other side.
 They all swim up a path out of the water and see a lever and doorway.
-- Muffles of shouting from other side "We're taking over the establishment no matter what, hand over the dancing monkey fruit you brute"
+- Muffles of shouting from other side _"We're taking over the establishment no matter what, hand over the dancing monkey fruit you brute"_.

 **Next session will be played on Wednesday May 5th to celebrate Cinco de Mayo and hopefully get out alive!**